 STEM BUILD at UMBC is an undergraduate success initiative and research study at UMBC funded by the National Institutes of Health (NIH).

-The overall STEM BUILD at UMBC initiative is built upon three primary cores – student training, research enrichment, and institutional change.
+The overall initiative is built upon three primary cores – student training, research enrichment, and institutional change.
 UMBC is one of ten lead institutions in Building Infrastructure Leading to Diversity (BUILD), which is one of three initiatives in the nation’s NIH Diversity Program Consortium.

 Innovation & Integration

 STEM BUILD at UMBC combines innovation with leveraging effective components of existing UMBC programs to create a multifaceted new student support model.
-It builds on the best that UMBC has to offer, from the supportive peer networks of our living-learning communities to the applied learning and internship placements of the Shriver Center.
+It builds on the best that UMBC has to offer, from the supportive peer networks of our living-learning communities to the applied learning and internship placements through the Career Center.
 The initiative builds on the rigorous undergraduate research preparation that is a hallmark of the MARC U*STAR program, McNair Scholars Program, and our partnership with the Howard Hughes Medical Institute.
 It expands the community college partnerships of the Gates STEM Transfer Student Success Initiative and the proactive mentorship of the Meyerhoff Scholars Program, and much more.